UNC obtains warrants for suspects in memorial vandalism

 CHAPEL HILL, N.C.
 (AP) — Police have obtained arrest warrants for two people accused of vandalizing a monument to people of color at the flagship campus of the University of North Carolina.

-UNC police issued a statement late Monday that officers have warrants for two people but did not disclose their names.
+UNC police said late Monday that officers have warrants for two people but did not disclose their names.
 Separate incident reports list misdemeanor property damage as the crime.

-Police had announced no arrests as of Tuesday morning.
+UNC spokesman Randy Young said no arrests had been made as of Tuesday morning.

 UNC-Chapel Hill interim Chancellor Kevin Guskiewicz has said that “racist language” defaced the Unsung Founders Memorial, which honors people of color.
 A separate art installation was also defaced.

-The incident reports say the vandalism to the Unsung Founders Memorial was discovered Sunday around 1:40 a.m., and the other vandalism several hours later.
+Incident reports say the vandalism to the Unsung Founders Memorial was discovered Sunday around 1:40 a.m., and the other vandalism several hours later.

-The memorial has been cleaned, and police have set barriers around it.
+The university has cleaned and placed barriers around the memorial.